walazeidan/Pokedex/README.md

   We both worked on the components together using VSCode Live Share, building and styling each component as we went.

 __Day 2__ <br />
-We spent our final day building the individual pokemon cards that display details about the pokemon clicked such as their japanese name, sprite, type, weight/height etc. On this page, users can also jump to next or previous evolutions if available.
-Another component included 'Who's that Pokemon?', which generated a random pokemon from the database.
+We spent our final day building the individual Pokemon cards that display details about the Pokemon clicked such as their Japanese name, sprite, type, weight/height etc. On this page, users can also jump to next or previous evolutions if available.
+Another component included 'Who's that Pokemon?', which generated a random Pokemon from the database.

 ```
 {pokemons.evolution.prev && pokemons.evolution.next